BlueFisher/Advanced-Soft-Actor-Critic/README.md

 ### Training Settings

-All neural network models should be in a .py file (default sac.py).
-All training configurations should be specified in a .yaml file (default config.yaml)
+All neural network models should be in a .py file (default `sac.py`).
+All training configurations should be specified in `config.yaml`.

 Both neural network models and training configurations should be placed in the same folder under `envs`.